msoule/learn_java/README.md

 ## What is Java?

 Java is an object oriented programming language that runs exlcusively on the Java Virtual Machine (JVM).
 The JVM can be installed on most any device and you will need to install the Java Development Kit (JDK) in order to get started.
-(Here is the link to install JDK 1.8)[http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html].
+[Here is the link to install JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Be careful not to install any extra toolbars or McAfee nonsense.

 **Stick to Java 8 if possible**